paqman85/gp-blog/content/post/heroku_flower/index.md

 ---
 {{< figureCupper
 img="celery_is_good_for_you.gif"
 caption="Monitoring Celery can be a drag!
-Use Flower on Heroku for Celery and make watching fun!... or at least less boring.[Credits](Photo by TOPHEE MARQUEZ from Pexels)." command="Resize" options="400x" >}}
+Use Flower on Heroku for Celery and make watching fun!... or at least less boring." command="Resize" options="400x" >}}